gjwdyk/Notes-K8s/README.md

 Before you start launching the CloudFormation template, you need to prepare or to have the followings ready:

-- [ ] K8s Nodes SSH Private and Public Key-Pair.<br>
+- [ ] K8s Nodes SSH Private and Public Key-Pair.
 Refer to [KeyPair](KeyPair\/) for more detail explanations.

 - [ ] Have an active and registered AWS Route53 Domain Name, which you have full access to add, create, modify, and delete `A` records.

-- [ ] Docker Hub account's credentials.<br>
+- [ ] Docker Hub account's credentials.
 An important note to Docker Hub account is that the "Default Repository Privacy" needs to be set to "Public".
       ![DockerHub Default Repository Privacy](Figures/DockerHubDefaultRepositoryPrivacy.png)

-- [ ] NGINX+ Repository Certificate and Private Key.<br>
+- [ ] NGINX+ Repository Certificate and Private Key.
 The NGINX+ Repository Certificate and Private Key need to be formatted into one-line exactly the same way as described in [KeyPair](KeyPair\/).
 You need to supply NGINX+ Repository Certificate and Private Key, when you need to build the NGINX+ container image as pointed out in [Building the Ingress Controller Image](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image/).